 I've also included the four seasonal colour swatches to help you up your style game.
 You may click here to download your free copy.

 This blog is dedicated to helping you elevate your style and create a life you love.
-If you have any doubts or burning questions on personal styling, I'll be happy to address your concern and offer you some tips and perspectives on my blog.
+If you have any doubts or burning questions about personal styling, I'll be happy to address your concern and offer you some tips and perspectives on my blog.
 You may drop me a note using this link.
 I promise to keep your identity anonymous.